 Years ago, I dreamed of becoming an analyst, doing research and making policy suggestions based upon a more nuanced, less antagonistic notion of Russia.

 While deep down some obscure part of me longs to be an analyst (something still realizable with hard enough fighting, perhaps), the future is undefined for now.

 Why did I start blogging?

-Во-вторых, it’s because a blog is just about the only platform I have on which to talk about Russia.
-What can I say – Russia-watching’s not a popular hobby in these parts.
+A blog is currently the only available platform on which I can connect with a large community of people interested in Russia.
+What can I say – even at university, following Russia is not a popular hobby.
 And when the topic of Russia is brought up, it tends to attract a narrow group of often narrow-minded commentators who go by the collective name of Democracy Promoters.

-Let me be frank: I don’t expect Russia Reviewed to have any impact on academic/policy debate or win over the hearts and minds of hundreds with its message of “yeah, Russia’s not as bad as our current establishment claims it is.”
-However, I do personally benefit a great deal from having a forum through which I can better synthesize my own ideas about Russia and listen to the responses of others.
-I’m in no way a Russia expert, and I find something interesting to ponder in every substantive comment.
+Let me be frank: I do not expect Russia Reviewed to have any impact on academic/policy debate or win over the hearts and minds of hundreds with its message of “yeah, Russia’s not as bad as our current establishment claims it is.”
+However, I do personally benefit a great deal from having a forum through which I can better synthesize my own ideas about Russia and listen to others’ opinions.
+I am not a Russia expert and find something interesting to ponder in every substantive comment.

 I hope that clears a few things up.